JaeHyun-Cha-00/Google-rating-recommendation/README.md

 ### Execution

-1. Download the dataset files (`review-Vermont_10.json.gz` and `meta-Vermont.json.gz`) from the [https://mcauleylab.ucsd.edu/public_datasets/gdrive/googlelocal](UCSD Google Local Datasets page) and place them in the root directory of the project.
+1. Download the dataset files (`review-Vermont_10.json.gz` and `meta-Vermont.json.gz`) from the [https://mcauleylab.ucsd.edu/public_datasets/gdrive/googlelocal] (UCSD Google Local Datasets page) and place them in the root directory of the project.
 2. Launch Jupyter and open `Assignment2.ipynb`.
 3. Run the cells sequentially to reproduce the analysis, model training, and evaluation.